The San Luis Valley of Colorado is a photographer’s dream!

 The San Luis Valley of Colorado

-The premiere attraction for photographers in the San Luis Valley is the Great Sand Dunes National Park and Preserve.
+The best-known attraction for photographers in the San Luis Valley is the Great Sand Dunes National Park and Preserve.
 It served as our base of operations as we explored the entire region.
-Because this post is all about the photographic beauty of the area, here are some galleries that feature the main areas to visit:
+Due to the large number of photos, the Sand Dunes are in a separate portfolio.

 Blanca Wetlands and Alamosa Refuge